Ariv756/justeat/README.md

 - Grunt debug : Builds a debug version of just the html5 banners.
 - Grunt release : Builds a release version of the html5 banners ready to test in flash talking.

-Note, if you're overriding a css property using media queries, there property needs to be in the default properties for the rule. e.g.
+Note, if you're overriding a css property using media queries, the property needs to be in the default properties for the rule. e.g.

 **This will not work.**
 ```